 Brian DeBano, of Laingsburg, will represent the Department of Licensing and Regulatory Affairs (LARA) for an initial term, ending September 30, 2021.
 He is the Licensing Division Director for LARA and has previously worked as the president and CEO of the Michigan Restaurant Association.
 Mr. DeBano received a bachelor’s degree in international relations from Michigan State University and a master’s degree in public administration from Western Michigan University.

-Amy Matthews, of Grand Haven, will represent state-funded initiatives for a four-year term ending September 30, 2019.
+Amy Matthews, of Grand Haven, will represent state-funded initiatives for a four-year term commencing October 1, 2019 and expiring September 30, 2023.
 She is a Professor of Psychology at Grand Valley State University (GVSU) and director of the GVSU Autism Education Center as well as director of the Statewide Autism Resources and Training Project (START), which provides training, technical assistance, and collaborative networking to educational professionals and families throughout the state.
-She has a Ph.D. in clinical psychology from Binghamton University, a bachelor's degree in psychology from University of California at Santa Barbara, and she is a Board Certified Behavior Analyst (BCBA).
+Ms. Matthews has a Ph.D. in clinical psychology from Binghamton University, a bachelor's degree in psychology from University of California at Santa Barbara, and she is a Board-Certified Behavior Analyst (BCBA).

 George Mellos, of Farmington Hills, will represent the Michigan Department of Health and Human Services for a four-year term, ending September 30, 2022.
 Dr. Mellos is Senior Deputy Director for the Behavioral Health and Developmental Disabilities Administration and a clinical associate professor at Wayne State University.
 He has previously served as Senior Executive Psychiatrist Director for the state of Michigan, Hospital Director, Chief of Clinical Affairs, and Chief of Psychiatry for MDHHS’ Hawthorn Center.
 He is a member of the Michigan Psychiatric Society, American Psychiatric Association, the American Academy of Child and Adolescent Psychiatry, and the Michigan Council of Child Psychiatry.
 Dr. Mellos holds a bachelor's degree in biology from Michigan Technological University and a medical degree from Wayne State University.